mbridak/FieldDayLogger/README.md

 # Features

-## Radio Polling via flrig
+## Radio Polling

-If you run flrig on a computer connected to the radio, it can be polled for band/mode updates automatically.
-Click the gear icon at the bottom of the screen to set the IP and port for flrig.
+If you run flrig or rigctld on a computer connected to the radio, it can be polled for band/mode updates automatically.
+Click the gear icon at the bottom of the screen to set the IP and port and choose flrig or rigctld.
 There is a radio icon at the bottom of the logging window to indicate polling status.

 ![Picture showing settings screen](pics/loggerSettingsDialog.png)

 ## Cloudlog, QRZ, HamDB useage

-If you use either Cloudlog logging or QRZ/HamDB lookup you can click the gear icon to enter your credentials.
+If you use Cloudlog for your main logging you can click the gear icon to enter your credentials.
 Q's are pushed to CloudLog as soon as they are logged.

+## QRZ, HamDB or HamQTH

-The QRZ/HamDB lookup is only used to get the name and gridsquare for the call.
+The QRZ/HamDB/HamQTH lookup is only used to get the name and gridsquare for the call.
 Mainly because when a Q is pushed to [CloudLog](https://github.com/magicbug/Cloudlog) it will not show as a pin on the map unless it has a gridsquare.
 So this is a scratch my own itch feature.

-Just place a check in either box to use them.
-If both are checked it will it will use QRZ.
-If you have no internet connection leave these unchecked since it might cause a delayafter entering your Q.
+The call to the lookup service is made anytime you exit the call entry field by pressing a TAB or Space key.
+This call is done in it's own thread so it will not slow down the GUI interface.

+Distance and bearing to contact is also calculated at this time, though I haven't made use of the data.

 ## XPlanet marker file